Skip to content

 Purchasing and Using Devices:

-• Buy from reputable suppliers and check second-hand items thoroughly.
+• Purchase products from reputable suppliers and check second-hand items thoroughly.

-• Only use approved chargers and cords supplied with your device.
+• Only use approved chargers and cords supplied with your device and ones that meet Australian Standards.

 Safe Charging:

-• Charge devices on hard surfaces, not on beds, blankets or carpets.
+• Charge your batteries and devices on hard surfaces.
+Never charge them on beds, blankets or carpets.

-• Don’t charge in potential escape routes like a hallway or doorway, which could trap you and others in a fire.
+• Don’t charge a device in potential escape routes like a hallway, corridor or doorway, which could trap you and others in a fire.

 • Stop using any product that shows signs of overheating, bulging, leaking, or strange noises.